-- 5. Enter the UPD Port from which you want the Master Agent to send SNMP messages. - 6.
+- 5. Enter the UDP Port on which you want the SNMP Master Agent to listen for SNMP messages. - 6.
 Enter the sysName (system name), sysContact (system contact), and sysLocation (system location) in the appropriate fields. - 7.
 Select the versions of SNMP you want to support. - 8.
-If you select SNMPv1 or SNMPv2c, enter Read Community and Write Community strings.
+If you select SNMPv1 or SNMPv2c, enter Read Community and Write Community strings. - 9.
+Click OK.